JetBrains-Research/coqpilot/etc/docs/benchmark/BENCHMARKING_FRAMEWORK_GUIDE.md

 ## Framework Maintenance

 The benchmarking framework is still in the testing phase, so bugs and missing features are expected.
-Please report issues to @GlebSolovev or trhough GitHub issues.
+Please report issues to [@GlebSolovev](https://github.com/GlebSolovev) or through GitHub issues.

 _Upcoming improvements:_